jackmiller1/RedditToSpotify/README.md

 # RedditToSpotify
-Creates a playlist on spotify from songs posted on reddit
+Creates a playlist on spotify from songs posted on reddit.

+The diskmemo class memoizes a function and saves the cache to disk.
+This was added so the script could be run as a cron job and prevent tracks from having to be looked up on spotify multiple times.
+This also allows multiple scripts to share the same cache.

 ## Getting Started
 1. Create an application on https://developer.spotify.com